 Simulations demonstrate that the telescope and camera can deliver a uniform and deep (24.5 magnitude in r-band for one 15s exposure) 18,000 square degree survey and will produce over 5.2 million exposures in ten years.
 This "movie," which is sensitive to redshifts of up to z=3, will open an entirely new window on the Universe: the time domain.
 The Rubin Observatory will produce, on average, 15 terabytes of LSST data per night, yielding an uncompressed data set of 200 petabytes.
 Dedicated facilities will process the image data in near real time.

 KIPAC members have leading roles in project areas, including the observatory, the camera, the LSST Dark Energy Science Collaboration (DESC), and the US Data Facility, and are also working on science preparation for a broad range of topics.
 SLAC is the lead lab for the LSST Camera construction and commissioning, the host lab for DESC, and one of two partners (along with NSF's NOIRLab) in the operations of Rubin Observatory, including managing and hosting the Rubin US Data Facility.

 The LSST Camera is currently under construction at SLAC National Accelerator Laboratory working with a broad multi-institutional collaboration.
-KIPAC professor Aaron Roodman is leading the camera's Integration and Test (I&T) up until 2021, and KIPAC scientist Andy Rasmussen has now assumed the role of I&T Scientist.
+KIPAC professor Aaron Roodman led the camera's Integration and Test (I&T) up until 2021, and KIPAC scientist Andy Rasmussen has now assumed the role of I&T Scientist.
 The camera’s 3.2-gigapixel focal plane array comprises 189 4Kx4K CCD sensors with 10 µm pixels.
 The sensors are deep depletion, back-illuminated devices with a highly segmented architecture that enables the entire array to be read out in two seconds.
 The detectors are grouped into 3 x 3 arrays called "rafts."
 The rafts are identical, with each containing its own dedicated front- and back-end electronics boards which fit within the footprint of its sensors, thus serving as a 144-megapixel camera on its own.
 The rafts and associated electronics are mounted on a silicon carbide grid inside a cryostat vacuum, with an intricate thermal system that maintains the CCDs at an operating temperature of -100 ºC.
 The focal plane also contains four sets of guide sensors and wavefront sensors.